ChaseLee21/Read-Me-File-Generator/export/README.md

   - [Tests](#tests)
   - [License](#license)
   ## Installation
-  none
+  test
   ## Usage
-  none
+  test
   ## Contribution
-  none
+  test
   ## Tests
-  none
+  test
   ## License
-  MIT
+  GPL
   ## Questions
   For any questions feel free to connect with me on github or by email.
   ### Contact
-  GitHub: chaselee21
+  GitHub: test
-  Email: chase@gmail.com
+  Email: test